Please Note: Firefox and some other search engines are not suitable

 there was completed, Iberia

-continued to Sydney, and entered into the Sydney’s Cockatoo
+and entered into the Sydney’s

-work, both at the shipyard and whilst docked at Pyrmont wharf, she was returned
+extensive work, both at the shipyard and whilst docked at Pyrmont

-to her regular duties.
+wharf, she was returned to her regular duties.

-Collision Photo Album
+Collision Photo Album:

-seen at Colombo
+Iberia is seen at Colombo

 during her temporary repairs

-railway irons
+bars that were railway irons

-held the decks together, in order they would not collapse during the voyage to Australia
+that held the decks together, in order they would not collapse during

-Photograph by & © Terry H. Connell Iberia’s 3rd.Officer
+by & © Terry H. Connell Iberia’s

 Here